VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Experiments

-\textbf{Evaluation Metrics.} We evaluate VidCRAFT3 across three dimensions: (1) Video Quality: FID for assessing visual fidelity, FVD for measuring temporal coherence, and CLIPSIM for detecting semantic alignment; (2) Motion Control Performance: Based on camera poses estimated by DUSt3R and object trajectories extracted by CoTrackerV3, motion control performance is quantified using CamMC and ObjMC metrics \cite{wang2024motionctrl}, which measure the Euclidean distance between predicted and ground-truth values; (3) Lighting Control Effectiveness: Evaluated through LPIPS, SSIM, and PSNR, comparing generated frames with ground-truth images to assess perceptual quality and structural fidelity.
+We evaluate VidCRAFT3 across three dimensions: (1) Video Quality: FID for assessing visual fidelity, FVD for measuring temporal coherence, and CLIPSIM for measuring semantic alignment; (2) Motion Control Performance: Based on camera poses estimated by DUSt3R and object trajectories extracted by CoTrackerV3, motion control performance is quantified using the CamMC and ObjMC metrics~\cite{wang2024motionctrl}, which measure the Euclidean distance between predicted and ground-truth values; (3) Lighting Direction Control Effectiveness: Evaluated through LPIPS, SSIM, and PSNR, comparing generated frames with ground-truth images to assess perceptual quality and structural fidelity.